mio-19/mio-19/README.md

 - 🔥 ~~Mostly code in `Scala` but not limited to any specific language.~~ No more: scala compiler is too much for my computers
 - ⚡ Favorite movie is Liz and the Blue Bird.

-Where is the button to opt out of the bad impact of LLM
+Where is the button to opt out of the bad impact of LLM on living costs